 Because spondylolisthesis often develops with the natural degeneration of the spine over time, simple exercises and stretches can help lengthen and realign the spine, while simultaneously strengthening the core muscles to hold the spine in alignment.
-As the vertebrae of the spine begin to move back into alignment, the body can begin the healing process for the spine.

 Purpose of physical therapy for spondylolisthesis